I think you'll agree with us when we say:

 One of the most common ways for malware to infect systems is through a phishing email.

-Here are ways to check if it's a phishing email:
+Here are three ways to check if it's a phishing email:

 (1) Check the links within the email body by hovering (not clicking) on them and see if the landing page does land on what the hyperlink text is showing.

 (2) Be extra wary of emails that land you on a page that asks for your details.
 While the email or the landing page might look legitimate, remember that cybercriminals have easy access to public information such as company logos and pages, so it’s quite easy for these to be spoofed.